nutjob-laboratories/merk/README.txt

 | `/exit [SECONDS]`                       | Exits the client, with an optional pause of `SECONDS` before exit                                        |

-# Example Commandline Usage
+# Example Command-line Usage
-In the following examples, the first commandline is how you would do the task using **MERK** as a [Python script](https://github.com/nutjob-laboratories/merk//raw/main/downloads/merk-latest.zip), and second commandline is how you would do it using the [**MERK** Windows executable](https://github.com/nutjob-laboratories/merk//raw/main/downloads/merk-windows-latest.zip).
-Note that the commandlines, other than the initial executable, are the same!
+In the following examples, the first command-line is how you would do the task using **MERK** as a [Python script](https://www.dropbox.com/scl/fi/t8nhn5mnoagclu43fs1pn/merk-latest.zip?rlkey=ghcc5c3955ihn4fijw717di03&dl=1), and second command-line is how you would do it using the [**MERK** Windows executable](https://www.dropbox.com/scl/fi/fnu5uasoo2dzmzwiferhw/merk-windows-latest.zip?rlkey=9fke2qid0gna4n4zt00v0uhhy&dl=1).
+Note that the command-lines, other than the initial executable, are the same!

-Let's assume that you want to use the commandline to connect **MERK** to the `2600.net` network and join the `#linux` channel:
+Let's assume that you want to use the command-line to connect **MERK** to the `2600.net` network and join the `#linux` channel:
 ```
 python merk.py --channel "#linux" irc.2600.net 6667
 ```